Telford Cut: Remediation

 Following closure of the mine, Alinta was required to remediate the site that had been mined for over 70 years.
 An initial priority was to ensure that any remaining coal could not spontaneously ignite.
-This was achieved the battering the steep mine sides down to shallower angles, and covering any potential coal deposits with at least two metres of inert earth.
+This was achieved by battering the steep mine sides down to shallower angles, and covering any potential coal deposits with at least two metres of inert earth.

 Reactivation

 After the closure, an application for underground coal gasification was made for the site.
 The Adnyamathanha community opposes the project.

 Township

 The nearby town of Leigh Creek supported the mine during its operation.